wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 *   (1) Gift duty shall constitute a debt due and payable to the Crown by the donor.

-    (2) Without excluding the liability of the donor, gift duty shall also constitute a debt due and payable to the Crown by the donee, or, where there is more than 1 donee under the same dutiable gift, by each of the donees in proportion to the value of his interest in the dutiable gift:
+    (2) Without excluding the liability of the donor, gift duty shall also constitute a debt due and payable to the Crown by the donee, or, where there is more than 1 donee under the same dutiable gift, by each of the donees in proportion to the value of his or her interest in the dutiable gift:

-    provided that where the interest of a donee is a future interest he shall not become personally liable until it becomes an interest in possession.
+    provided that where the interest of a donee is a future interest he or she shall not become personally liable until it becomes an interest in possession.

-    (3) Where a gift has been made by way of trust for any donee, the gift duty shall, without excluding the liability of the donor or the donee, also constitute a debt due and payable to the Crown by the trustee in his capacity as trustee.
+    (3) Where a gift has been made by way of trust for any donee, the gift duty shall, without excluding the liability of the donor or the donee, also constitute a debt due and payable to the Crown by the trustee in his or her capacity as trustee.

     (4) Unless it is otherwise provided by the terms of the gift, the donee and trustee shall each be entitled to be indemnified by the donor against all liability under this section.